 Can Chocolate Go Bad?

 So how long is chocolate good for?
-Here’s what changes can happen and how to recognize that a product has expired.
+Here’s what changes can happen and how to recognize that chocolate has gone bad.

 Sign 1: White spots or gray appeared

 This is actually a common occurrence, especially if you keep the chocolate in a warmer place.
+It’s called chocolate bloom.
 As a rule, this means that the butter has probably come to the surface.
+Then it is fat bloom.
+But it can happen with sugar as well.
+Naturally, it’s specified as sugar bloom.
 The ingredients have partially separated inside the chocolate, and it is no longer as compact as it was initially.

 For dark chocolates without filling, this does not mean that they are not edible.
 In fact, they are suitable for consumption.
 It is only possible that the taste is somewhat distorted.

-Sign 2: The smell and taste are dubious
+Sign 2: Chocolate smells moldy and taste is dubious

 It is possible for an unpleasant odor to appear or for the taste to be sour.
-This means that you should definitely throw away the product because harmful bacteria may have developed in it.
+This means that you should definitely throw away the chocolate bar because harmful bacteria may have developed in it.
+Stale chocolate has a bit dull smell but is not rotten.

 Sign 3: Foreign formations appeared on the product